Public Skating Sessions

-To keep our skating sessions safe and enjoyable for all skaters, all sessions have capped attendance.
+To ensure a safe and enjoyable experience for all participants, sessions have capped attendance.
 Therefore, we allow walk-ups only if space is available.
 We highly encourage patrons to register in advance using our DaySmart software system or you may be turned away when you arrive.
-See the directions below on how to create an account and register for sessions, or use the “register” button.
-Admission fees are based on the length and type of session, which are listed below.
+This is generally more of an issue during winter weekend sessions.

 Session Information and Cost